-Stroup graduated law school in 1968 at the height of the Vietnam War and of the anti war movement.
-Like many of his generation, he was doing everything possible to try to find a way to stay out of that war because too many of his contemporaries were coming home in body bags and he did not want to think about that fate.
+Stroup graduated law school in 1968 at the height of the Vietnam War and the anti-war movement.
+Like many of his generation, he was doing everything possible to try to find a way to stay out of that war because too many of his contemporaries were coming home in body bags, and he did not want to think about that fate.

-So, in 1968 a group called the National Lawyers Guild, which is still around and is a good group of radical lefty lawyers, were making themselves available at the time to provide advice to people who wanted to try to avoid the draft draft dodgers.
+So, in 1968 a group called the National Lawyers Guild, which is still around and is a good group of radical left lawyers, made themselves available to provide advice to people who wanted to try to avoid the draft.

 Stroup had started smoking marijuana while a freshman at Georgetown law school.
-So by the time the commission was over 1970, he had been smoking for about five years.
-At that point he was too old to be drafted and so for the first time Stroup describes having a choice to do sort of what HE wanted and decided he wanted to do public interest law, but the issue he wanted to work on was legalizing marijuana.
+By the time the commission was over in 1970, he had been smoking for about five years.
+At that point, he was too old to be drafted, and so for the first time, Keith Stroup had a choice to do what he wanted and decided he wanted to do public interest law.
+But the issue he wanted to work on was legalizing marijuana.

-“NORML would go to events and we’d have a booth or an exhibit or whatever.
-And mainly again, we didn’t have a lot of key achievements that we could point to because we had just started our work.”
+“NORML would go to events, and we’d have a booth or an exhibit or whatever.
+And mainly, again, we didn’t have a lot of key achievements that we could point to because we had just started our work,” Stroup said.

 However, it was initially sufficient that people saw that there were others standing up on their behalf.
-Most people at that point still thought marijuana smoking was something terribly dangerous and bad and should be avoided at all cost.
-And so if you were a marijuana smoker, it was rare indeed that you ran across any organization that was willing to argue that you shouldn’t be treated like a criminal, and it shouldn’t be a crime to smoke marijuana.
-So NORML’s message was one that was well received by those who smoke marijuana at the time.
-But it is important to know that the Gallup polling organization had just done their first survey question in 1969 the year before we founded normal asking the American public how many people supported legalizing marijuana.
-Prior to 1969 they didn’t even think it was an important enough question to bother to ask.
+Most people at that point still thought marijuana smoking was something terribly dangerous and bad and should be avoided at all costs.
+And so, if you were a marijuana smoker, it was rare indeed that you ran across any organization that was willing to argue that you shouldn’t be treated like a criminal and it shouldn’t be a crime to smoke marijuana.
+So NORML’s message was one that was well-received by those who smoked marijuana at the time.
+But it is important to know that the Gallup polling organization had just done their first survey question in 1969, the year before we founded normal asking the American public how many people supported legalizing marijuana.
+Prior to 1969, they didn’t even think it was an important enough question to bother to ask.

-“In fact, when I look back now, after all these years, the first year where we finally reached 50 percent support of the public, I think was 2011.
-And today we’re up at 66 percent support.
-We have, I think five and the different national surveys, including Gallup that show between 63 and 66 percent support now.
-That’s incredible – That two out of three Americans now support legalizing marijuana when only 14 percent of the public are current smokers.”
+“In fact, when I look back now, after all these years, the first year where we finally reached 50 percent support of the public, I think, was 2011.
+And today, we’re up at 66 percent support.
+We have, I think, five and different national surveys, including Gallup, that show between 63 and 66 percent support now.
+That’s incredible – That two out of three Americans now support legalizing marijuana when only 14 percent of the public are current smokers,” said Keith Stroup.